Deferral of Business Registration Fee

 - Regularly maintain a stock of tangible personal property in San Francisco for sale in the ordinary course of business.

 - Employ or loan capital on property within San Francisco.

 - Liquidate businesses when the liquidators hold themselves out to the public as conducting such business.

-- Receive more than $500,000 in total gross receipts in the City during the tax year.
+- Have more than $500,000 in total gross receipts allocated to the City during the tax year.